JeronimoDeAv/lung-ct-segmentation-app/README.md

 ## Results

-Both approaches successfully performed lung segmentation on chest CT images.
-The Transfer Learning model showed more stable training behavior and generally produced more consistent segmentation masks than the U-Net model trained from scratch.
-The Streamlit application demonstrates how both models can be deployed in an accessible interface for practical use.
+Both deep learning models successfully segmented lung regions from chest CT images.

+The implementation highlights the impact of Transfer Learning in biomedical image segmentation and demonstrates how trained models can be integrated into an interactive application for practical use.

 ---